Good effective writing isn’t easy. If you want to improve your writing, here are some things you should do.

 Good writing requires an investment of your time.
 Writing just to get it done will sometimes, if not often, result in poor communication.
-Stop and re-read.
+Stop and re-read (not actually editing yet).
 Do the words communicate the message you want to deliver?
 Slapping words on a page in a hurry will often cause you to miss details.
 So, slow down.

-This is related to the previous section.
 If you’re going to write, just write.
 Turn off your phones.
 Stop looking at the news and your email account.
 Are you doing small “necessary” chores to avoid writing?
 In order to “get in the groove”, you really need to avoid getting off track.
-Corny sounding, but valid.
+This may be sound corny, but it’s valid.

 Create and use an outline